Dorothy Clutterbuck

-Dorothy Clutterbuck (19 January 1880 – 12 January 1951), was a wealthy Englishwoman who was named by Gerald Gardner as a leading member of the New Forest coven, a group of pagan Witches into which Gardner claimed to have been initiated in 1939.
+Dorothy Clutterbuck (19 January 1880 – 12 January 1951), was a wealthy Englishwoman who lived in Highcliffe, Dorset.
+She was named by Gerald Gardner as a leading member of the New Forest coven, a group of pagan Witches into which Gardner claimed to have been initiated in 1939.
 She has therefore become a figure of some significance in the history of Wicca.
 Clutterbuck was a practising Anglican Christian, and never identified herself as a witch.
 Researchers have debated whether the surviving evidence of her own writings indicates that she had any unconventional religious leanings at all.

 Biography

 Clutterbuck was born in British India, and was the daughter of Thomas St. Quentin Clutterbuck, a British army officer.
 After her father's retirement, she appears to have moved back to England and to have lived with him in the Christchurch area of the New Forest in southern England.
 After her father's death, she continued to live in the same house alone, but at the age of 55 she married Rupert Fordham, a local Justice of the Peace who was of high rank in the Salvation Army.
 Fordham died in May 1939 in a car accident.

 Clutterbuck appears to have been an outwardly respectable member of the local community, a supporter of the Conservative Party and the Church of England.
 She left a sizeable legacy to the local Anglican priest in her will.
 Her estate was valued at £60,000, a very large sum for the time.
-The one scandal attached to her was an allegation that Rupert Fordham was already married to a mentally ill woman, so that the two were not legally married.
-Clutterbuck had reverted to her maiden name by the time of her death.
+The one scandal attached to her was that Rupert Fordham was already married to a mentally ill woman, so that he and Dorothy Clutterbuck were not legally married.